Murrkeys/Murrkeys.github.io/_posts/2020-5-26-covid-stock-analysis.md

 ## Using Stock Data

 This being my first time using Python to analyze stock data, I spent a huge chunk of my time figuring out the best way to do so.
-Luckily for you, I have summarized my method using the [yFinance](https://pypi.org/project/yfinance/)package.
+Luckily for you, I have summarized my method using the [yFinance] (https://pypi.org/project/yfinance/)package.
 You can find detailed infomration and summary at the link.
 For this post, I will just share a handy little function I wrote to make downloading lists of stock data fast and easy.
 The function below can take in a single ticker or list of tickers, the start and end date, and returns the closing price for each ticker by day:

 ```python
 def get_stock_data(stock,start_date,end_date):